 It’s not often I get to say this, but I’ve read some pretty decent books in recent times.
 These days I read as much non-fiction as fiction, but with Christmas holidays and the beach fiction became the more natural option.

 I’m currently reading Elizabeth Costello, by J. M. Coetzee.
-I’m only halfway through but it’s an interesting read, and very different from the preceding reads.
-I also read a book by Stanislaw Lem, and another, Wolf Winter, by Cecilia Ekback that was very good.
+I’m only halfway through, but it’s an interesting read, and very different from the preceding reads.
+I also read a book by Stanislaw Lem, and another, Wolf Winter, by Cecilia Ekback that was excellent.

 In terms of non-fiction I’ve got a bunch of books stacked up to read – The Elegant Universe, by Brian Green, and Sleepwalkers, by Christopher Clark – a highly rated book about the origins of WW1.
 I feel like I’ve read a lot about that lately, which is why I’ve hesitated to read it yet.

-One of the very good books I’ve read in the last eighteen months is Annihilation, by Jeff Vandermeer (I’ve also read the sequel, which is eerie, but not as good).
+One of the outstanding books I’ve read in the last eighteen months is Annihilation, by Jeff Vandermeer (I’ve also read the sequel, which is eerie, but not as good).
 The reason I bring this up is that it’s been made into a film starring Natalie Portman, coming out in a month or so.
-If it’s as good as the book it will be well worth watching.
+If it’s as good as the book, it will be well worth watching.